 Kickin' some serious RTTY butt -- K1SFA at K1TTT in the 2012 WPX RTTY Contest (M/1).

-I consider myself very lucky -- as ARRL News Editor, I get to work with Amateur Radio all day.
-On the weekends, I get on the air.
-I usually operate from K1TTT in Peru, Massachusetts.
+I do all my operating from K1TTT in Peru, Massachusetts.
 And no, contrary to what you might have read on the RTTY reflector, I do not think I can walk on water, leap tall buildings in a single bound or vanquish Rodents of Unusual Size.
 I'm just a YL who happens to love RTTY contesting and yes, I'm proud of my accomplishments.

 I operated my first non-M/M contest -- ARRL RTTY Round Up -- in January 2009 (M/S using K1TTY), and have never looked back.
 Here's a break-down (#1 Worlds are in purple, #1 North Americas are in teal, #1 USAs are in blue, #1 W1/NEs are in green and claimed scores are in orange):

 ARRL RTTY Round Up (MO/HP): claimed 226,596 (breaks our #1 W1 MS/HP record set in 2012.
 With 138 mults, also breaks the MS/HP record for number of mults)